kozistr/pytorch_optimizer/README.rst

 | License      | |apache|                                 |
 +--------------+------------------------------------------+

 | **pytorch-optimizer** is optimizer & lr scheduler collections in PyTorch.
-It includes useful and practical optimization ideas.
 | I just re-implemented (speed & memory tweaks, plug-ins) the algorithm while based on the original paper.
+Also, It includes useful and practical optimization ideas.
 | Currently, about 40 optimizers, 6 lr schedulers are supported!
+|
 | Highly inspired by `pytorch-optimizer <https://github.com/jettify/pytorch-optimizer>`__.

 Getting Started